zaphosting/docs/docs/suggestions.md

 If you have a suggestion regarding other areas such as our ZAP Community or events, which are not fully relevant to our services, we always welcome your feedback on our [ZAP-Hosting Discord Server](https://discord.com/invite/zaphosting).

 #### Considerations for new game suggestions
 When submiting a new game suggestion, we review it and decide whether it makes sense to add a particular game based on a few factors.
-Generally, any game or modpack that we do not offer as a gameserver currently can be proposed and it will be reviewed.
+Generally, any game or modpack that we do not offer as a game server currently can be proposed and it will be reviewed.

 :::info
 When suggesting a game, it is sufficient enough to enter the game or modpack name and also a link to the appropriate game or modpack site.